compsciacademy/fulltime-program-2021-Q2/Week05/Day22/README.md

 ## Exercise 2) a.

 Create a Sinatra application that takes a user's name and email, and writes them to a data store.

+## Exercise 2) b.

+Create an application that allows a user to set the background color.

+## Exercise 3)

+Create an application that allows you to